oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 - [How to Use Client Credentials Flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security)
 - [Better Testing with Spring Security Test](https://developer.okta.com/blog/2021/05/19/spring-security-testing)

-You can find the completed code for this tutorial code on GitHub in the [oktadev/okta-java-records-example](https://github.com/oktadev/okta-java-records-example.git) repository.
+You can find the completed code for this tutorial on GitHub in the [oktadev/okta-java-records-example](https://github.com/oktadev/okta-java-records-example.git) repository.

 If you liked this tutorial, chances are you will like others we publish.
 Please follow [@oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.